letsencrypt/acme-spec/draft-barnes-acme.md

 This higher state of security poses some risks.
 From time to time, the administrators and owners of domains may lose access to keys they have previously had issued or certified, including Authorized private keys and Subject private keys.
 For instance, the disks on which this key material is stored may suffer failures, or passphrases for these keys may be forgotten.
 In some cases, the security measures that are taken to protect this sensitive data may contribute to its loss.

-Recovery Tokens and Recovery Challenges exist to provide a fallback mechanism to restore the state of the domain to the server-side administrative security state it was in prior to the use of ACME, such that fresh Domain Validation is sufficient for reauthorization.
+Recovery Tokens and Challenges exist to provide a fallback mechanism in case an operator loses their Authorized Private Key, so they can authorize a new key pair using the combination of a Recovery Token / Challenge and a fresh Domain Validation for the identifier.

 Recovery tokens are therefore only useful to an attacker who can also perform Domain Validation against a target domain, and as a result client administrators may choose to handle them with somewhat fewer security precautions than Authorized and Subject private keys, decreasing the risk of their loss.

 Recovery tokens come in several types, including high-entropy passcodes (which need to be safely preserved by the client admin) and email addresses (which are inherently hard to lose, and which can be used for verification, though they may be a little less secure).

 Recovery tokens are employed in response to Recovery Challenges.
-Such challenges will be available if the server has issued Recovery Tokens for a given domain, and the combination of a Recovery Challenge and a domain validation Challenge is a plausible alternative to other challenge sets for domains that already have extant Authorized keys.
+Such challenges will be available if the requested identifier (a) already has Authorized Keys, (b) the server has issued Recovery Tokens for the identifier, and (c) the combination of a Recovery Challenge and a domain validation Challenge is sufficient to authorize a new key for the identifier, according to server policy.

 ## Certificate Issuance